don-smith/tools-talk/README.md

 ## Viewing

-Use your space bar to advance
+Use your space bar to advance through the slides

 ### Online